speakercorps/proposals/individual_work/schorkopf_geoffrey/railsconf_draft.markdown

 _Explain the theme and flow of your talk.
 What are the intended audience takeaways?_
 _Include any pertinent details such as outlines, outcomes or intended audience._

-Geared towards beginning Rails Developer, this talk will guide our audience through many tips and tricks I didn't know when I started out.
-I will focus on building out a complex travel form, starting from an initial mess to a DRY series of objects.
+Geared towards beginning Rails developers, this talk will guide our audience through many tips and tricks I didn't know when I started out.
+I will focus on building out an intricate travel form, starting from an initial mess to a DRY series of objects.
 Through our journey, we'll tackle:

 * an overview of validations in Rails and why they're critical to your app and database,
 * a dive under the hood at how ActiveRecord::Validations works
 * how to add custom validators to ActiveRecord::Validations
 * tips on test-driving validation/form objects,
 * tips for writing fast specs and avoiding integration tests,
-* tips on using Rails validations can create a beautiful user experience
+* tips on how using Rails validations can create a beautiful user experience

 ### Pitch